Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

 ## FAQ Conditional Responses

-The feature allows you to define rules for different responses to FAQs depending on specific conditions.
+The feature lets you define rules for different responses to FAQs depending on specific conditions.
 It helps you handle complex scenarios while giving users more relevant, context-aware answers.

 ### How Conditional Responses Work